Quickly develop apps with App Studio for Microsoft Teams

 Personal Tabs.
 This section lets you define a set of tabs that are presented by default in the personal app experience (i.e. the experience a user has with your app outside the context of a team or channel).
 In this section, provide the tab name, a unique identifier, the URL that points to the UI to be displayed in Teams, and optionally, the URL to use if a user opts to view the tab in a browser.
 As with Teams tabs, provide any additional domains from which the tab expects to load from or link to.

-This section allows you to add a bot to your app.
-Currently, an app can only have one bot.
-If you already have a bot registered with Bot Framework, you can add that bot by clicking Set Up and supplying the bot’s name, Bot Framework ID, and defining the scopes in which the bot will work.
+This section allows you to add a conversational bot to your app.
+If you already have a bot registered with Bot Framework, you can add that bot by clicking Set Up and supplying the bot's name, Bot Framework ID, and defining the scopes in which the bot will work.

 If you have not yet registered a bot with the Bot Framework, click Register to create a new one.
 Once you’re done registering your bot, come back to this section of the Manifest Editor to enter its name and Bot Framework ID.